 The site manager further confirmed a significant improvement in engine performance, allowing them to run a full year without any unwanted shutdowns that were previously caused by fouling and corrosion with the original system.

 The Compact Static EPA system is designed to withstand the harshest environments with space constraints, using the unique high efficiency CamGT 3V-600 filter series.
 The deeper filter frame offers maximum filter media usage, allowing for unparalleled media area and low media velocity, providing the lowest dP and longest available life on the market.

-Camfil’s CamGT 3V-600 patented construction featuring vertical pleating and interrupted hot melt separators for optimum water handling, allows trapped water to drain freely from the filter during operation, and thus avoiding re-entrainment of dissolved impurities and maintaining low and stable dP under high humidity conditions.
-Figure 2 shows how these features limit salt ingestion , thus preventing corrosion.
+Camfil’s CamGT 3V-600 patented construction featuring vertical pleating and interrupted hot melt separators for optimum water handling allows trapped water to drain freely from the filter during operation, thus avoiding re-entrainment of dissolved impurities and maintaining low and stable dP under high humidity conditions.
+Figure 2 shows how these features limit salt ingestion , thereby preventing corrosion.
 This makes the CamGT 3V-600 series the optimal choice for an offshore environment.

 Traditional M6 high velocity systems coalesce and remove larger droplets well, but still let through about 20 lbs of salt per year.

 A final multistage system lowers salt ingestion to approximately 0.04lbs per year, 99.9% less than a typical high velocity system.